Part 1 of 4: The Non-Zero-Sum Solution to the Palestine Crisis: Prisoners of Their Expertise

 In a Two-States-But-Far-Apart Solution, The Arab peoples would be vindicated in their professed desire for peace.
 They would gain prestige.
 They would thwart Iran's ambitions, at what to the oil-rich states is a negligible cost.
 The rest of the world would get a long-term ceasefire, as the details of the Plan are worked out and implementation begins.
 That will be a huge task, but the world will be up to it.

-The world's best people and companies in their fields probably wouldn't lend support for a hopeless cause in Gaza, but might devote money, genius, and energy to a New Palestine.
+The world's best people and companies in their fields probably wouldn't lend support for a hopeless cause in Gaza.
+However, they might devote money, genius, and energy to a New Palestine, provided it is — Somewhere Else.
 That's a 100% win for the world, and a lot better than making yet another false promise to the Palestinians — "your future will be bright if we create an independent Palestine somewhere beside Israel."

 The Western Powers would defuse electorate polarization and reconcile official state support for Israel with a very positive outcome for the Palestinians.